Internachi certified professional inspector

 I am starting to sound like this technology has a lot of drawbacks but in reality, it is a fantastic piece of technology that usually provides valuable information for the inspector.
 Here are just some of the many useful ways I have used my IR camera both on the job and around the house:

 The gallery below shows some visual examples of how useful IR technology can be for inspectors and homeowners alike.
-Like most of our tools, when used properly they can provide information invisible to the naked eye.
+Like most of our tools, when used properly they can provide valuable diagnostic information invisible to the naked eye.